Akron Children's Logo

 Pediatric Residency Salary and Benefits

-We take pride in providing residents with a diverse, collaborative, scholarly atmosphere that values work-life balance.
+We take pride in providing residents with a diverse, collaborative, scholarly atmosphere that values work/life balance.

-Salary
+Pediatric Residency Salary

-Vacation
+Pediatric Resident Vacation

-Pediatric residents receive 12 weeks of vacation over the three-year training period and the program follows the American Board of Pediatrics Leave of Absence Policy.
+Pediatric residents receive 12 weeks of vacation over the three-year training period, and the program follows the American Board of Pediatrics Leave of Absence Policy.

 Step 3

-Research
+Residency Research

 We provide up to $1,000 reimbursement for regional or national presentations.

-Moving Expense
+Resident Moving Expense

-Free, Safe, Convenient Parking
+Free, Safe, Convenient Resident Parking

-Lab Coat
+Resident Lab Coat

-One embroidered lab coat is provided.
+One embroidered lab coat is provided to each pediatric resident student.

-Health Benefits
+Resident Health Benefits

 Flexible Spending Accounts